 Keeping pure love from turning into attachment isn’t easy, but here are 3 of the best-kept secrets to realizing before it’s too late, with one extra – to conclude it all.

 1. Ask yourself what you felt the first few days after meeting your loved one.

 If you can’t remember those feelings and only memories and experiences, or that person comes up.
 It should be seen as a red flag.

 When we first experience being “in love” with that person, we have a huge sense of freedom and happiness.
 Our senses become heightened and our awareness of the world is met with appreciation, everything is “just right”.
 It’s important to remember what and how you felt without that person being right there, with you, in the physical.
 It’s important to try to remember how being in love enhanced your appreciation for life, with the mere thought of that special person in mind.

 2. Love is everlasting, unmeasurable.

-When we become attached to someone we crave their being near to us all the time.
+When we become attached to someone we crave they are being near to us all the time.
 We crave them and forget about the gift of solitude.
 Simply knowing where they are is not enough.
 And this is dangerous.